 I am certainly not a crafty person, but I don’t want my kiddos to be deprived, so I try to find opportunities for them to craft.
 Using this special occasion is a great excuse!
 It can be as simple as a sheet of paper and a bottle of glitter glue 😉 This year we bought some paper eggs to decorate.

-2. Summer activity
+2. Spring activity

 We are especially grateful for the warmer weather and sunshine on our faces this time of year, so even if we’re bundled up, we go outside a lot.
 For our young kids, bubbles are always a huge hit, so we put bubbles or a bubble-related item in their basket.
 Another favorite activity is “painting with water” so a new brush is fun to include.
 Chalk is another great option.
 If there’s still snow outside, a small spray bottle with colored water in it provides an impressive amount of entertainment.